 Trina Lorch, MBA, Head of Business Development and Strategy, Institute for Healthcare Improvement (IHI), leads a team in supporting the evolution of regional strategies, the development of new opportunities and partnerships, and innovation in business models across the regions in which IHI is engaged.
 She has a specific focus on the emerging strategies in the Middle East, Asia-Pacific, and Europe, as well as on the overall strategic planning process for IHI.
 Ms. Lorch came to IHI from Brigham and Women's Hospital in Boston, where she was a Deland Fellow in administration.
 Prior to that, she worked at the Boston-based company, Health Dialog, focusing on the design and development of a CMS-funded demonstration program to reduce health risks for seniors and on entry strategies for new markets.
 She received her undergraduate degree in economics from Northwestern University and her MBA from Dartmouth College.

-Jesse McCall, Senior Project and Regional Operations Manager for IHI's work in the Middle East and Asia-Pacific regions, manages a variety of IHI programs and projects throughout the world, including IHI’s Strategic Partnership with the Hamad Medical Corporation in Qatar.
+Jesse McCall, MBA, Director of Regional Operations for IHI's work in the Middle East and Asia-Pacific regions, manages a variety of IHI programs and projects throughout the world, including IHI’s Strategic Partnership with the Hamad Medical Corporation in Qatar.
 Mr. McCall has expertise in program and product development, the integration of adult learning principles, marketing and communications, customer relationship management and large-scale initiative operations.
-He received his undergraduate degree in Business Administration from Northeastern University in Boston and is currently pursuing an MBA at the UMASS Amherst Isenberg School of Management.
+He received his undergraduate degree in Business Administration from Northeastern University in Boston and an MBA at the UMASS Amherst Isenberg School of Management.